telerik/fiddler-everywhere-docs/user-guide/settings/https.md

 ## Trust root certificate

-The **Trust root certificate** button installs and trusts the Fiddler root certificate (macOS and Windows only).
+The **Trust root certificate** button installs and trusts the Fiddler root certificate.
+The option is available on macOS and Windows - on Linux OS you will have to manually export and trust the root certificate.

 ## Capture HTTPS traffic